krotscheck/openrest/content/en/faq.md

 You're probably not describing a resource then, so a bit of thought on what you're trying to accomplish should help you.
 Key rotation, for example, can be re-framed as creating a new key.

-### I notice that you don't care much about side effects of a resource modification.
+### I notice that you don't care much about side effects.

 That's because I'm a pragmatist and not a purist.
 If you're going to rotate an encryption key by creating a new one, the old key needs to be deactivated.
 If you're going to create a new user, you need to return the user's ID.
 If you're